urboob21/urboob21.github.io/content/posts/cpp-learn.md

 ## 9. std::string
 - The easiest way to work with strings and string objects in C++ is via the `std::string`/`<string>`
+### 9.1. std::cout << , std::cin >> , std::getLine(std::cin >> std::ws, std::string string)
+- `std::ws` tells `std::cin` to ignore leading whitespace(tab/enter/newline(s)) before extraction.
+- `std::string::length` returns length of a string that does not included the null terminator character.
+- `s` suffix is a `std::string` literally, no suffix is a C-style string literally. e.g. `std::cout << "goo\n"s`
+> Initializing and copy a `std::string` is slow.
+That's inefficient
+### 9.2. std::string_view  (C++17)
+- std::string_view provides read-only access to an existing string (a C-style string literal, a std::string, or a char array) without making a copy.
+- A std::string_view that is viewing a string that has been destroyed is sometimes called a dangling view.
+When a std::string is modified, all views into that std::string are invalidated, meaning those views are now invalid.
+Using an invalidated view (other than to revalidate it) will produce undefined behavior.

+- `sv` suffix is a `std::string_view` literally
+- Modify a std::string is likely to invalidate all std::string_view that view into that.
+- It may or may not be null-terminated.